 - Click on the magnifying glass found in the upper-right corner of your menu bar to open Spotlight.

-- Type your query into the search bar.
+- Type and enter your keywords into the search bar.

 - Browse through results until you find what you need.

-Before you invested in a password manager, you may have used Notes to keep your passwords with you on-the-go.
-However, now that you have Dashlane, it’s time to transfer this information.
+Before you invested in a password manager, you may have used the default Notes to keep your passwords with you on-the-go.

-If you used the Notes app on your iPhone, you can find specific files using Spotlight Search, which can be accessed by swiping down on any Home screen.
-However, Spotlight will only search Notes if you enable Notes in your Spotlight Search Settings.
+If you used the Notes app on your iPhone, you can find specific files using your Spotlight search.
+Find it by swiping down on your Home screen and searching keywords.

 5. Search images and PDFs